Nayanapoojary/geminiapi/README.md

-#Gemini API
+# Gemini API
 #  AJIET Help Desk Chatbot

 A virtual assistant chatbot designed for A.J.
 Institute of Engineering and Technology (AJIET) using Google's Gemini-2.5 Flash model, Gradio interface, and real-time Google Search grounding for enhanced information accuracy.

+---

 ##  Overview

 This project aims to build a smart virtual assistant called **Ajiet Bot**, which helps students, parents, faculty, and visitors by providing accurate information about the institution.
 It uses:

-- 🌐 Google Gemini 2.5 Flash model via `google.genai`
+-  Google Gemini 2.5 Flash model via `google.genai`
-- 💬 Gradio for user interaction
+-  Gradio for user interaction
-- 🔎 Google Search Tool integration for real-time information grounding
+-  Google Search Tool integration for real-time information grounding

 ---